SUSTech-HPCLab/CS305-2024Spring-Assignment1/README.md

 **Note: [RFC1035](https://www.ietf.org/rfc/rfc1035.txt) is the main reference for this assignment.**

+### Environment
+We recommend python 3.8 as the execution environment.
+You can use conda to create an environment by `conda create -n assign1 python=3.8`.

 ### Parse the DNS Packet
 Since we are not allowed to use third-party libraries, we need to parse the DNS packet manually.
 The format of a DNS packet is shown below:
 ```